Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-To keep your cat happy, you have to take care of its digestive system.
-And no, feeding it premium-quality food and fresh water won’t always cut it.
-Sometimes, cats swallow something they weren’t supposed to, and pet grass is the only way for a feline to get rid of it.
-In other cases, they need fibers for that laxative effect.
+To keep your cat happy, you can help them in caring for their digestive system and maintain their instinctual behavior of chomping on grass.
+And no, feeding them premium-quality food and offering fresh water won’t always cut it.
+Sometimes, cats will still swallow something they weren’t supposed to and may need to be checked by the vet.
+In other cases, such as the occasional hairball, they will benefit from the fibers for laxative effect.
 Cat grass has nutritional value, too.

 It’s a low-calorie, yet nutrient-rich snack that tastes and feels good for a kitty to chew on.
 The best thing about it—there’s nothing hard about cultivating oat, barley, wheat, orchard, or ryegrass.
 You can grow it indoors so that the furball has access to it 24/7.
 Just make sure to follow our tips!